Understanding Alternative Investments: Definition & Examples

 P2P investment platforms like IndiaP2P give you an opportunity to assess and invest in credit-worthy borrowers, through their data-backed interface.

-Monthly Income Plan & Growth Plan From Alternative Investing
+Monthly Income Plan From Alternative Investing

 Alternative investing has two key sides to it, earning regular cash flows, and appreciating the underline asset value.